This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-An acute cough usually goes away on its own within 3 to 4 weeks.
+An acute cough usually goes away on its own.
 Ask your healthcare provider about medicines you can take to decrease your cough.
-You may need medicine to treat allergies or decrease swelling in your airways.
-If you have a bacterial infection, you may need antibiotics.
+You may need medicine to stop the cough, decrease swelling in your airways, or help open your airways.
+Medicine may also be given to help you cough up mucus.
+If you have an infection caused by bacteria, you may need antibiotics.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.